martinxluptak/legitimization-experiments/README.md

 ### Adadelta, RMSProp optimizer graphs in hyperparameter tuning (from SageMaker):
 ![RMSProp optimizer in hyperparameter tuning (from SageMaker)](previews/preview-rmsprop-wd.png)
 ![Adadelta optimizer in hyperparameter tuning (from SageMaker)](previews/preview-adadelta-hyperparameters.png)

+## Thesis: Legitimizing monitored subjects using image recognition techniques
+I will add the link to my thesis as soon as it is publicly available on the university's server.